saucelabs/sauce-docs/docs/visual-testing/workflows/review.md

 Bulk Accept will not affect already accepted snapshots.
 :::

-You can "bulk accept" all the snapshots in a build by clicking on the "More options"-button from the "Build"-page
+You can "bulk accept" all the snapshots in a build by clicking on the "More options" button from the "Build" page

 <img src={useBaseUrl('/img/sauce-visual/build-bulk-accept.jpg')} alt="Build page bulk accepts"/>

-or the "Build > Build Details"-page.
+or the "Build > Build Details" page.

 <img src={useBaseUrl('/img/sauce-visual/build-details-bulk-accept.jpg')} alt="Build details page bulk accepts"/>